Wednesday, August 15, 2018

 When their shelter is warmed by the sun in the winter, these pests can suddenly appear in mass numbers.
-Due to their larger size, this can be a shocking site.
-So just remember, this is a nuisance pest that doesn’t sting, bite or cause damage to the structures.
+Due to their larger size, this can be a shocking sight.
+So just remember, this is a nuisance pest that doesn’t sting, bite, or cause damage to the structures.
 But they do need to be cleaned up.

 The adult brown marmorated stink bugs are about ½” in length and shaped like a shield.
 They’re named after their appearance which is brown with a marbled pattern (marmorated).